Efficient numeracy in language models through single-token number embeddings: BitTokens

 \textbf{Decoding and loss computation:} During next token prediction, the language model outputs a $[\mathtt{NUM}]$ token to indicate when it is predicting a number.
 Then the last hidden state that was used to predict the $[\mathtt{NUM}]$ token is passed through a dedicated number head, predicting the binary encoding vector.
 The number head consists of a linear layer followed by a sigmoid activation, with a fixed decision threshold of 0.5 generating the binary vector representation while increasing robustness to prediction noise, thus satisfying \ref{D8}.
 During training, computing a regression loss directly on the reconstructed number from the bit vector is infeasible due to the magnitude of potential values as well as the thresholding operations involved in the process.
 We therefore employ a bit-wise binary cross entropy loss (BCE) and use equal weighting for each dimension.
 This does not strictly satisfy condition \ref{D7}, as illustrated by the predictions $\hat{y}_1 = 8 = 0b1000$ and $\hat{y}_2 = 3 = 0b0011$ for the label $y = 7 = 0b0111$.
 Although $\hat{y}_1$ is numerically closer to $y$, it incurs a higher loss than $\hat{y}_2$.
-In practice, we find it more important to weigh all bits equally to ensure the more challenging low significance bits receive sufficient attention from the overall loss.
+In practice, we find that the model is able to account for the structured discontinuities in the target vector, and equal bit weighting further improves performance by encouraging sufficient focus on the more difficult low-significance bits.

 \textbf{Arithmetic properties:} Our encoding possesses several properties which ease the learning of mathematical operators, satisfying \ref{D9}.
 First, originating from Leibniz’s introduction of binary arithmetic (\citet{Leibniz1703Binary}), researchers have developed many efficient algorithms for binary addition and multiplication for modern computing hardware that are compatible with IEEE 754 \citep{booth1951signed,wallace2006suggestion,brent1982regular,kogge2009parallel,brent2010modern}, Crucially, because each bit is represented independently in our encoding, models can learn algorithms by directly operating upon our BitTokens.
-As Proposition~\ref{prop:fourier_mult} shows, this is not possible with sinusoidal encodings as any algorithm for multiplication must first decode, then compute, and finally re-encode the embeddings.
+As Proposition~\ref{prop:fourier_mult} shows, this is not possible with sinusoidal encodings as any multiplication algorithm must first decode, then compute, and finally re-encode the representations.

 Second, the IEEE 754 structure separates values into a logarithmic exponent and a linear significand.
 The simplest algorithm for addition aligns significands by exponent difference and then adds or subtracts them.
 Multiplication is also simple as exponents are directly added, significands are multiplied, and the sign is determined by an XOR operation.
 The direct accessibility of individual bits simplifies the network's ability to learn such algorithms.